michjans/routegen/README.md

   - More options after importing route from GPX file
   - Prevent zoomlevels with decimal numbers in Google map URL's
   - Google maps dialog geometry saved and restored
+- 1.10.0 release
+  - Panning and zooming of map using mouse (and wheel)
+  - Always create new empty foler when files are detected (to prevent that files are lost coincidentally)
+  - Fixed default location of ffmpeg on linux (removed /usr/bin); assume it can always be found in the PATH

 ## Technical details

-Route Generator is developed using the GPL version of Qt 5.12 (Copyright (C) 2008-2019  The Qt Company Ltd. All rights reserved).
+Route Generator is developed using the GPL version of Qt 5.15 (Copyright (C) 2008-2021  The Qt Company Ltd. All rights reserved).
-Qt can be [downloaded](https://www.qt.io/download) from the Qt Company website.
+Qt can be [downloaded](https://www.qt.io/download) from The Qt Company website.

 On Linux, Route Generator makes use of a 3rdparty tool: